 I studied weaving at Central Saint Martins, graduated in 2000 and set up a studio in Hackney where I’ve been weaving ever since.
-I have exhibited in numerous galleries and craft fairs, most recently Contemporary Applied Arts, Craft Central in Clerkenwell, 44AD ArtSpace, Bath, Forty Hall, The House Mill Gallery, Bow, One Church Street Gallery, Selvedge Winter Fair and The Contemporary Textile Fair.
-I also run weaving classes from my studio and have taught weaving in primary schools.
+I have exhibited in numerous galleries and craft fairs, most recently Contemporary Applied Arts, Collect 2019, Craft Central, 44AD ArtSpace, Bath, Forty Hall, The House Mill Gallery, Bow, One Church Street Gallery, Selvedge Winter Fair and The Contemporary Textile Fair.

 I am currently working on a weave project celebrating the 8 parcels of ancient common land in Hackney which will be exhibited at the Contemporary Applied Arts Gallery in February 2021.
 Using audio recordings of my walks as a starting point the shape of the sound waves will be embedded in the very fabric.